It’s tough trying to decipher what to tip from country to country, and many have no clue about how much much gratuity to leave or offer.

 You’ll never have to tip anywhere in China.
-It’s the one comfort from the fact that foreigners are generally thought of as filthy rich, and therefore charged a lot more.
-Most government operated hotels and restaurants prohibit the acceptance of tips, but it is sometimes expected at the bigger hotels and by younger service personnel in the more open cities.
+The consensus is that foreigners are filthy rich and therefore charged a lot more.
+Most government-operated hotels and restaurants prohibit the acceptance of tips.
+It is sometimes expected at the more prominent hotels and by younger service personnel in the more open cities.
 Use your discretion.
-In expensive hotels you may leave the bellhops or concierges $10 per item of luggage, but it is not expected.
-In Hong Kong a 10-15% charge is commonly added to the bill.
-In China, the taxi drivers do not expect a tip.
+In plush hotels, you may leave the bellhops or concierges $10 per item of luggage, but it is not expected.
+In Hong Kong, a 10-15% charge is commonly added to the bill.
+In China, taxi drivers do not expect a tip.

 Expect to be charged 10-15% at restaurants and hotels plus small tips for porters and housekeeping.
 Taxis don’t expect tips but cloakroom staff and toilet attendants expect 1€.

-Tipping is not common at all in the the Czech Republic.
+Tipping is not common at all in the Czech Republic.
 However, nowadays, tipping 10% is commonly expected for foreign visitors but only in touristic destinations such as Prague.
-Restaurants: as the economy grows tipping habits change.
+Restaurants: as the economy grows, tipping habits change.
 Service here is unlike in many other places in the world: do not judge the service by smiles but by promptness, quality, and the bill.
 Tipping with credit card is unusual.
-Tipping is not required for taxis in the Czech Republic.
-However, if you received an exceptional service feel free to round up the bill.
+Tipping for taxis in the Czech Republic is not common.
+However, if you received exceptional service, feel free to round up the bill.
 Hotels: Tip 1-3€ porters, bell boys and maids.

 Tipping is very common in Hungary.
 Tips are generally around 8-15% in restaurants.
-Tipping in hotels in not very complictated, you have to virtually tip anyone you come into conctact with.
+The rule is to tip anyone who provides a service.
 Tip 10% taxi drivers.

-Tipping is not de rigueur in Ireland, however it is customary to tip of between 12 and 15% in restaurants or hotels, if there is not already a service charge included.
+Tipping is not de rigueur in Ireland.
+However, it is customary to tip between 12 and 15% in restaurants or hotels, if there is not already a service charge included.
 If you receive good service then a 10% tip would be about the right amount for taxi drivers, porters and hotel staff.

 At restaurants expect to pay 10-15% tips.
 At hotels a discretionary tip of LM5 for housekeeping and for porters and bar staff LM1 is adequate.
 Taxi drivers expect LM 1-2.
 Every one else between 10-50c.